 You can check whether Steam’s servers are down by going to https://www.issteamdown.com/.
 Steam’s server status should be stated at the top of the website.

 If Steam’s servers are indeed down, try using Steam again after an hour or so.
+At this point, the servers should have been fixed and the Steam pending transaction error will likely disappear.

 Turn Off VPN